Clifton, West Yorkshire

-Clifton is a small village, near Brighouse, in the metropolitan borough of Calderdale in West Yorkshire, England.
+Clifton is a village on the eastern outskirts of Brighouse in the Calderdale district of West Yorkshire, England.

 History

-Clifton is mentioned as Cliftone in the Domesday book The entry reads ‘In Cliftone Escelf has seven carucates of land…where four ploughs may be…’The manor was one of two hundred manors granted by William the Conqueror to the Norman noble, Ilbert de Laci.
+Clifton is mentioned as Cliftone in the Domesday Book The entry reads ‘In Cliftone Escelf has seven carucates of land…where four ploughs may be…’The manor was one of two hundred manors granted by William the Conqueror to the Norman noble, Ilbert de Laci.
 The early Lords of the Manor lived at Clifton Hall (which was down Well Lane) and Cross Hall (later called Highley Hall).
-Remnants of the early ‘strip’ farming remain in the fields known as ‘The Acres’..
-The parish was recorded on 1 July 1837 as part of the Halifax Registration District.
-It was abolished as a distinct parish on 1 April 1937 and merged with the neighbouring parishes of Brighouse, Cleckheaton, and Liversedge, the village of Clifton becoming part of the Borough of Brighouse.
-The borough was abolished in 1974 when it became part the metropolitan borough of Calderdale.
+Remnants of the early ‘strip’ farming remain in the fields known as ‘The Acres’.

+Clifton was historically a chapelry in the ancient parish of Dewsbury.
+It became a separate civil parish in 1866.
+From 1837 it formed part of the Halifax Poor Law Union and therefore became part of the Halifax Rural District when it was created in 1894.
+The parish of Clifton was abolished in 1937.
+Most of the parish, including the village itself, was added to the parish and Municipal Borough of Brighouse.
+Smaller areas were transferred to the parishes of Cleckheaton and Liversedge in the urban district of Spenborough.
+The borough of Brighouse was abolished in 1974, becoming part of Calderdale.
+No successor parish was created for the former borough and so Clifton is directly administered by Calderdale Council.